 Proofpoint Essentials Security Awareness Training (SAT) offers effective content-based training on how to identify email phishing attempts, alongside simulated phishing campaigns to test users’ responses to phishing threats.
-The platform doesn’t offer a way for users to report simulations, which means that they are punished for failing simulation campaigns, but not rewarded for a correct response.
-However, the expansive content library (available in a variety of languages) and friendly interface make Proofpoint Essentials SAT a strong solution for SMBs.
+The platform doesn’t currently offer a way for users to report simulations, however this feature will soon be available.
+The expansive content library (available in a variety of languages) and friendly interface make Proofpoint Essentials SAT a strong solution for SMBs.

-Proofpoint is the world’s largest email security provider, delivering protection to the top five banks globally and more than 50% of the Fortune 100.
+Proofpoint is the world’s largest email security provider, delivering protection to organizations of all sizes, including 85% of the Fortune 100.
 Proofpoint Essentials is their solution designed for small- to mid-sized businesses, delivering enterprise-grade security at an accessible price point.
-Essentials comprises two main products: email security and security awareness training.
-Proofpoint Essentials Security Awareness Training provides businesses with an extensive library of training materials, as well as enabling them to run simulated phishing campaigns, in order to train their users to identify and correctly respond to phishing attempts.
+Essentials is a comprehensive protection platform comprised of advanced email protection, archiving, continuity, security awareness, and information protection.
+Proofpoint Essentials Security Awareness Training provides cybersecurity education for SMBs based on research-proven Learning Science Principles, helping businesses deliver training that will enable their users to identify and correctly respond to a variety of cyberthreats in the workplace.

 Proofpoint offers a wide range of training content in a variety of mediums and covering a range of different topics, including compliance.
 Training materials can be assigned automatically if a user fails a simulation, or on demand for all users.
 Proofpoint’s content library includes videos, images and articles, and materials are available in 35 languages, making them highly accessible independent of preferred learning style or language.
-Videos are between 10-20 minutes long—more difficult for users to consume than the 2–3-minute micro-learning videos that are becoming increasingly popular across the industry.
+Modules consist of easy-to-consume 2-3 minute micro-learning clips, as well as more comprehensive lessons ranging between five to 15 minutes to complete, on average.
+Their modules cater to all learning styles with interactive and game-based formats.

 The platform offers native Active Directory sync, making it easier for admins to manage users across their email security and training products—particularly if using Proofpoint Essentials Email Security.
 However, because of this automatic syncing, Proofpoint Essentials SAT pulls in alias email addresses as well as primary email addresses, so it’s important that admins make sure they aren’t setting training for aliases.
 On completion of campaigns, admins can access a range of simple reports into campaign results.